yodobrin/custom-metrics-emitter/README.md

 - Managed Identity - this is the identity which will be used by the container app to authenticate to Azure Event Hub and Azure Storage

-- Role assignments - this is the role assignments which will be assigned to the managed identity to allow it to read the checkpoints from Azure Storage and send the custom metric to Azure Monitor
+- Role assignments - these are the role assignments which will be assigned to the managed identity to allow it to read the checkpoints from Azure Storage and send the custom metric to Azure Monitor

 ### Custom Metric